 - If you were depressed before and a certain antidepressant worked well, that antidepressant might be the right choice of medicine for you again.

 - If any of your brothers or sisters, parents, uncles, or aunts had depression and a certain antidepressant worked well for them, that medicine might work for you, too.

 - The choice of an antidepressant depends on your health.
-If a certain antidepressant would have a bad effect on a health problem you have, that medicine wouldn’t be the right choice for you.
+A certain antidepressant may have a bad effect on a health problem you have.
+That medicine wouldn’t be the right choice for you.

 - Antidepressants can have side effects.
 The right medicine for you may be the one that gives you the fewest side effects.

 - The choice of an antidepressant depends on how often you have to take it.
 The less often you have to take the medicine, the easier it is for you to take all the doses you need to treat your depression.

 - Some antidepressants cost more than others.
 Your doctor will choose an antidepressant that works for you and that you can afford.

 - Your doctor will want to choose a medicine he or she has experience prescribing.

 - Your doctor will choose an antidepressant that will help you with symptoms like sleeplessness, anxiety, and lack of energy.